Electric Vehicles Won’t be Cost Competitive with Fossil Fuel Powered Vehicles in the United Statesfor Another Decade, MIT Study Says

 The MIT study points out reaching that price by 2030 would require material costs to remain flat for the next decade, during a time when global demand for lithium-ion batteries is expected to rise sharply.
 Unlike more-optimistic projections, the MIT study forecasts the price to be $124 per KWh by 2030, still considerably higher than the assumed “magic number” for price parity.

 The study also examines what it calls the “total cost of ownership,” including the sticker price, costs of refueling and maintenance, and other factors.
-It concludes the after-purchase costs of EVs and traditional cars may be comparable in the near future, but the sticker price of an EV with 200 miles of range would still be thousands of dollars higher than a similar-sized and -equipped gas-powered vehicle.
+It concludes the after-purchase costs of EVs may be lower than fossil fuel powered vehicles in the near future, but the sticker price of an EV with 200 miles of range would still be thousands of dollars higher than a similar-sized and -equipped gas-powered vehicle.
 MIT’s study says most consumers are sensitive to upfront costs that translate into higher monthly payments.

 Promoters of EVs tout them as an answer to whatever effect emissions from internal-combustion-powered vehicles have on the climate.

 The MIT study says overall emissions depend on the source of the electric power used to charge EVs.